-The Assembly Health Committee reports favorably and with committee amendments Assembly Bill No. 2682.
+The Assembly Health Committee reports favorably Senate Bill No. 1033 (2R).

-As amended by the committee, this bill permanently establishes an "Alzheimer's and Dementia Care Long-Term Advisory Commission" in the Department of Human Services (DHS) to provide for the ongoing evaluation of the State's system of care for Alzheimer's disease and related disorders and other forms of dementia and identify means and methods that can be used to address shortcomings in the system or otherwise expand and prepare the system to meet the increasing and evolving needs of a rapidly growing population of people age 65 years and older.
+This bill permanently establishes an "Alzheimer's and Dementia Care Long-Term Advisory Commission" in the Department of Human Services (DHS) to provide for the ongoing evaluation of the State's system of care for Alzheimer's disease and related disorders and other forms of dementia and identify means and methods that can be used to address shortcomings in the system or otherwise expand and prepare the system to meet the increasing and evolving needs of a rapidly growing population of people age 65 years and older.